Contact:

 Selective separation and material flow

 An orderly material flow begins in the ground: concrete is reduced in size, rebar is cut free, rock is stacked separately.
 This creates clean fractions for intermediate storage, reuse, or transport.
 Hydraulic energy is provided by hydraulic power packs from Darda GmbH, which supply the tools on site and increase mobility in hard-to-access areas.
+Where contamination is suspected, provisional quarantine areas and traceable labeling of loads ensure compliant handling and accurate billing.

 Planning, surveying, and quantity determination